Click here to return to Dr. Curtis's home page.

 “Dogma on the Stump: Religion and Political Participation in the United States,” with Emily Gill.
 Presented at the Illinois Political Science Meetings held in November, 2000, on the campus of Northern Illinois University.

-"A Godly Nation: The Religious Right, the Founders and the Constitution," with Emily Gill, presented at the 1996 Annual Meetings of the Midwest Political Science Association in Chicago, Illinois.
+"A Godly Nation: The Religious Right, the Founders and the Constitution," with Emily Gil.
+Presented at the 1996 Annual Meetings of the Midwest Political Science Association in Chicago, Illinois.

 "Leadership Training Support and Follow-Up: Final Workplan Report." with Greg Andranovich, Aerin Dunkle, Jim Goche' and Dawn Pederson.
 Washington State University, Program for Local Government Education, 1992.